Photos Courtesy of Rob Migliaccio

 Boats: The fleet is comprised of 18 420Zs, 6 FJs, 4 Lasers, 2 Vanguard 15's and is supported by two motorboats.
 The 420Z's were purchased in September of 2014 and the FJs were purchased in 2012.

 Meetings: Every Wednesday night the team holds a meeting at which we review previous weeks results, assign teams for upcoming regattas, discuss tactics and rules, plan social activities, etc.

 Coach: John Mollicone, Boston University '98, has been the Head Coach of Coed and Women's Sailing at Brown since 1999.
 Since coming to Brown, John has coached 60 All-Americans, 46 Academic All-Americans, 97 All-New England Sailors and has led the Bears to 57 National Championship appearances.
 During this time the team has finished top five at 24 National Championships and has won 14 New England Championships and six Atlantic Coast Championships.
 In 2010, John was awarded the U.S. Sailing National Sportsmanship Award for the Van Alan Clark Trophy and won the J-24 World Championship in Malmo, Sweden.
 He was a member of the 2011 U.S. Sailing Team, winning a Silver medal in J-24's at the 2011 Pan-American Games in Puerto Vallarta, MX.
 John was named a U.S. Sailing Rolex Yachtsman of the Year Finalist in 2012 after winning the J-24 North American and National Championship, and finishing second at the 96-boat J/24 World Championship.
 In 2013 John won the J-24 World Championship for a second time in Howth, Ireland, along with the J-24 Midwinter, J-70 Midwinter, and J-24 North American Championships.
-In 2014, John has won the J-70 and J-24 Midwinter Championships as well as the J-70 North American Championship.
+In 2014, John won the J-70 and J-24 Midwinter Championships, the J-70 North American Championship, finished second at the J/24 U.S. National Championship, and third at the 70-boat J/24 World Championship in Newport, RI.
+John finished third at 2015 J/70 World Championship in La Rochelle, France and 3rd at the 2015 J/24 North American Championship.

 Applicants to Brown who are interested in racing are encouraged to contact John Mollicone (401) 935-0594.